mattja/NormalForm/README.rst

 | ``Verbose->True`` will cause it to print out working at each step.
 | ``BifurcationParameters->{eps1, eps2, ...}`` set which symbols in ``rhs`` should be interpreted as bifurcation parameters.
 Default is ``Global`\[Epsilon]``.
 | ``AsymptoticScaling->{symbol1^exponent1,...}`` advise what asymptotic scaling to assume when truncating the resulting power series.
 The default is ``{x1,...,xn,Sqrt[\[Epsilon]]}`` (which means that \[Epsilon] is taken to be the same order as the x_i squared).
-| ``Augmented``: whether to compute the normal form of the augmented system, that is with phase space extended with dimensions for the (rescaled) bifurcation parameters and their equations \dot{\alpha}=0, deriving a transformation dependent on the bifurcation parameters.
+| ``Extended``: whether to compute the normal form of the extended system, that is with phase space extended with dimensions for the (rescaled) bifurcation parameters and their equations \dot{\alpha}=0, deriving a transformation dependent on the bifurcation parameters.
 If False (the default) then the normal form will be found with respect to the dynamical variables only.
 |
 |
 | ``TransformNoisyHopf[rhs, {x1,...,xn}, {\[Sigma]1,...,\[Sigma]n}, {\[Xi]1,...\[Xi]n}, r, {new\[Xi]1, new\[Xi]2}]`` takes the stochastic dynamical system with right hand side ``rhs`` (expressed in variables ``{xi}``, small noise parameters ``{\[Sigma]i}`` and Langevin noise symbols ``{\[Xi]i}`` with Stratonovich interpretation of any multiplicative noise) and transforms it to a simple circular 2 dimensional Hopf normal form system (expressed in new polar variables ``{r, \[Theta]}`` and new Langevin noise symbols ``{new\[Xi]1, new\[Xi]2}``).
 N.B.
 It is assumed that the linear part of the system has already been transformed to Jordan real form, with Hopf bifurcation in first two variables at the origin.